DataFire/Integrations/integrations/generated/vocadb/README.md

 * input `object`
   * query `string`: Song name query (optional).
   * songTypes `string`: Filtered song types (optional).
+  * afterDate `string`: Filter by songs published after this date (inclusive).
+  * beforeDate `string`: Filter by songs published before this date (exclusive).
   * tagName `array`: Filter by one or more tag names (optional).
   * tagId `array`: Filter by one or more tag Ids (optional).
   * childTags `boolean`: Include child tags, if the tags being filtered by have any.
+  * unifyTypesAndTags `boolean`: When searching by song type, search by associated tag as well, and vice versa.
   * artistId `array`: Filter by artist Id.
   * artistParticipationStatus `string` (values: Everything, OnlyMainAlbums, OnlyCollaborations): Filter by artist participation status.
 Only valid if artistId is specified.
   * childVoicebanks `boolean`: Include child voicebanks, if the artist being filtered by has any.
   * includeMembers `boolean`: Include members of groups.
 This applies if {artistId} is a group.
   * onlyWithPvs `boolean`: Whether to only include songs with at least one PV.
-  * pvServices `string` (values: Nothing, NicoNicoDouga, Youtube, SoundCloud, Vimeo, Piapro, Bilibili, File, LocalFile, Creofuga): Filter by one or more PV services (separated by commas).
+  * pvServices `string` (values: Nothing, NicoNicoDouga, Youtube, SoundCloud, Vimeo, Piapro, Bilibili, File, LocalFile, Creofuga, Bandcamp): Filter by one or more PV services (separated by commas).
 The song will pass the filter if it has a PV for any of the matched services.
   * since `integer`: Allow only entries that have been created at most this many hours ago.
 By default there is no filtering.
   * minScore `integer`: Minimum rating score.
 Optional.
   * userCollectionId `integer`: Filter by user's rated songs.
 By default there is no filtering.
   * releaseEventId `integer`: Filter by release event.
 By default there is no filtering.
+  * parentSongId `integer`: Filter by parent song.
+By default there is no filtering.
   * status `string` (values: Draft, Finished, Approved, Locked): Filter by entry status (optional).
   * advancedFilters `array`: List of advanced filters (optional).
   * start `integer`: First item to be retrieved (optional, defaults to 0).
   * maxResults `integer`: Maximum number of results to be loaded (optional, defaults to 10, maximum of 50).
   * getTotalCount `boolean`: Whether to load total number of items (optional, default to false).
-  * sort `string` (values: None, Name, AdditionDate, PublishDate, FavoritedTimes, RatingScore): Sort rule (optional, defaults to Name).
+  * sort `string` (values: None, Name, AdditionDate, PublishDate, FavoritedTimes, RatingScore, TagUsageCount): Sort rule (optional, defaults to Name).
 Possible values are None, Name, AdditionDate, FavoritedTimes, RatingScore.
   * preferAccurateMatches `boolean`: Whether the search should prefer accurate matches.
   * nameMatchMode `string` (values: Auto, Partial, StartsWith, Exact, Words): Match mode for song name (optional, defaults to Exact).
   * fields `string` (values: None, AdditionalNames, Albums, Artists, Lyrics, MainPicture, Names, PVs, ReleaseEvent, Tags, ThumbUrl, WebLinks): List of optional fields (optional).
 Possible values are Albums, Artists, Names, PVs, Tags, ThumbUrl, WebLinks.